IRS Tiebreaker Rules for Claiming Dependents

 The Income Tiebreaker Rule

-First, make sure that you're eligible to claim your child.
-Then go ahead and file your taxes, doing so.
-But be prepared to defend yourself in an audit.
+If you know both you and an ex are going to claim your child as a dependent, ensure that you're eligible to claim your child.
+If you are, go ahead and claim the child as you file your taxes.
+However, be prepared to defend yourself in an audit.

 A Qualifying Parent Can Waive the Right

 Parents who are eligible to claim a dependent can opt to allow the other parent to do so instead by completing Form 8332, otherwise known as the Release/Revocation of Release of Claim to Exemption for Child by Custodial Parent.
 The parent claiming the child would then submit this signed form with their tax return.